 7. Choose your payment method.

-Choose whether to enter your payment (credit card) and tax ID information in now or later.
+Choose whether to enter your payment (credit card) and tax ID information now or later.
 Then proceed to your dashboard.

 8. Create Amazon Affiliate links.